internal-page-background-header

 GMP also referred to as cGMP (Current Good Manufacturing Practice) are regulatory requirements designed to ensure pharmaceutical products, medical devices and other items are consistently manufactured and controlled according to quality standards - thus reducing the risk of harm to consumers.

-GXP - Good Practice Guidelines
+GxP - Good Practice Guidelines

-GXP are the ‘good practice’ guidelines and regulations created by various regulators to ensure that life science products are safe, effective and usable.
+GxP are the ‘good practice’ guidelines and regulations created by various regulators to ensure that life science products are safe, effective and usable.
 The ‘X’ in GxP can refer to a number of disciplines - For example, GMP (Good Manufacturing Practice) or GLP (Good Laboratory Practice).
-Taken together they define the ways companies in regulated industries are required to control their processes, procedures, people and premises to ensure consistency and quality in their products and services.

 HID - Hazard Identification